 You will NOT use a dictionary definition in any way, shape, or form.
 If you do, Turnitin will catch this and it will be reported as plagiarism.

 - Topic sentence – it needs have two parts — it must identify the word that you have chosen, and it should give a brief definition of it.
-If you are writing about prejudice (which you won’t be), your topic sentence should look something like this:
+If you are writing about racism (which you won’t be), your topic sentence should look something like this:

 - You MUST write in the third person, even if your example is using your own experiences.